marcindampc/frontend-til/README.md

 # frontend-til
-## TIL notebook from Junior Front-end Developer iSA bootcamp
+## TIL notebook: from Junior Frontend Developer iSA bootcamp to Frontend Software Engineer @ Marviq & Wunderman Thompson Commerce

 I want to give it a try to understand things better by making notes (which I enjoy doing)